-Group Engaged Issue Related to the Physical Environment Raised during Early Engagement Potential Relationship to the Physical Environment Assessment Potentially Related to the Issue Raised How the Issue Has Been, or Will Be, Addressed Changes to the Detailed Project Description Made as a Result of Early Engagement timing, and frequency.
+Group Engaged Issue Related to the Physical Environment Raised during Early Engagement Potential Relationship to the Physical Environment Assessment Potentially Related to the Issue Raised How the Issue Has Been, or Will Be, Addressed Changes to the Detailed Project Description Made as a Result of Early Engagement Timing and frequency of removing and redepositing large quantities of water in the Fraser River.
+Water and aquatic systems The Application will provide additional details about water withdrawal and discharge volumes, timing, and frequency.
 The Application will assess the potential effect of these activities on water quality under the Surface Water, Marine Water and Sediment Quality, Infrastructure and Services, and Human Health VCs.
-Mitigation measures will be proposed to reduce or avoid potential effects to water quality. potential effects from upgrades to the MOF.
+Mitigation measures will be proposed to reduce or avoid potential effects to water quality.
+Subsection 10.3 has been updated to provide more information on potential effects from upgrades to the MOF.
 Long-term effects on water quality from deposition of airborne PM generated by the plant operation, discharges related to effluent, and storm water management.
 Water and aquatic systems The Application will assess the potential effect of these activities on water quality under the Surface Water, Infrastructure and Services, and Human Health VCs.
 Mitigation measures will be proposed to reduce or avoid potential effects to water quality.
 Subsection 6.2 has been updated to provide information on the planned hydrostatic testing associated with the Project.
 Section 10.3 has been updated to provide details on potential activities that could impact water quality.